 The Nurture Africa volunteer programme presents an opportunity to develop your personal qualities and professional skills through a range of activities.
 Make new friends and share unforgettable experiences with your team-mates and with the amazing local people we work alongside.

 It is not possible to ‘change the world’ in just a few weeks, so it is important to have realistic expectations about the scope of short-term volunteering.
 This is an opportunity to learn about the challenges of international development and to better understand the ways in which we are all connected.
-We encourage volunteers to take part in “in-placement” and “post placement” projects in which either individually or a team, all participants can portray what has been learned to the wider Irish public.
+We encourage volunteers to take part in “in-placement” and “post placement” projects in which, either individually or as part of a team, all participants can portray personal experiences and learning to family, friends and the wider Irish public.
 Come with an open mind, a humble heart and an adventurous spirit and you will gain a new perspective on the world.
 By contributing to Nurture Africa projects, you can help us make a positive difference for people in some of Uganda’s most vulnerable communities.

-Please email your completed application form as an attachment to:
+Please email your completed application form as an attachment downloadable HERE to:

 Or post it to: